-For one who knows, even a slight hint is enough: even a word will give him the message of the wordless.
+For one who knows, even a slight hint is enough: even the word will give him the message of the wordless.
 But he knows already; he is the discerning one, he has awakened.

 Kabir and Farid met once and didn't talk.
 For two days they remained silent together.
 Sometimes they laughed, sometimes they hugged each other.
-Holding hands, they sat there, looking at the moon and the sun.
-And the disciples were very worried: "What has happened to them?"
-They were both usually always talking.
+Holding hands they sat there, looking at the moon and the sun.
+And the disciples were very worried: "What has happened to these two people?"
+They were both always talking.

-Farid was a great master; so was Kabir.
+Farid was a great Master; so was Kabir.
 And Farid was traveling around the country, so his disciples said, "Kabir's ashram is close by.
 It will be a beauty to see you together.
 It will be a great experience for us."
-And they were hoping secretly that when the two met, there would be some communication between them, a dialogue, and they would be benefited tremendously.
+And they were hoping secretly that when these two persons would meet, there would be some communication between the two, a dialogue, and they would be benefited tremendously.
 So Kabir's own disciples said to him, "We have heard that Farid is passing by.
 We should invite him.

-It will be a great event for the "ashramites" to see you both together, having a chitchat.
+It will be a great event for the ashramites to see you both together, having a chit-chat.
 We will be benefited tremendously."

 Kabir laughed.
 Farid was invited.
 Farid stayed in Kabir's ashram for two days, but not a single word was uttered by the two.
-The disciples became very, very bored.
-They were expecting much; they were frustrated, of course.
-They kept watch day and night because maybe when they were gone the two might talk.
-So they never left them, they never went to sleep.
-Even when Kabir and Farid were sleeping, they were waiting, but not a single word was exchanged.
+The disciples became very, very bored. they were expecting very much; they were frustrated, of course.
+They kept watch day and night because maybe when they were gone they might talk. so they never left them, they never went to sleep.
+Even when Kabir and Farid were sleeping, they were waiting.
+But not a single word was exchanged.

-Then Farid left.
-Kabir went to say good-bye, and even then not a single word was uttered.
+Then Farid left, Kabir came to say good-bye; not even then was a single word uttered.
 They hugged each other and departed.

 The moment they departed from each other, the disciples jumped.
-Farid's disciples jumped on him and they asked, "What happened to you?
+Farid's disciples jumped on him and they said, "What happened to you?
 We had never known that you are such a dumb fellow!
 Why did you keep quiet?
 Why did you torture us so much?
 That silence was very heavy, and we were waiting for some communication between the two of you."

 Farid said, "But what to say?
 He knows."
 And so was the case with Kabir.
 He said, "What to say?
 To say something to him would simply prove that I don't know.
 He knows, I know, and we know the same thing.
-We looked into each other's eyes, and it was finished.
-What is the point of repeating?
+We looked into each other's eyes - and it was finished. what is the point of repeating?
 It would be a repetition, and meaningless."